LTUC/amman-dotnet-401d2/Curriculum/Class18/FACILITATOR.md

 2. Intro to APIs

+## Lab
+This lab is the final submission for the Async Inn.
+It is due the night before Project Week starts.
+A rubric is included with the Canvas assignment to assist with grading.

 ## What changed from yesterday?
 You are building off of what you have done the previous days, except this time